Maintenance & Policies

 Faculty and staff have a quota of 250MB in their personal folder in the "My Content" area of the Content System.
 Students have a quota of 100MB.
 For assistance with your Content System quota, please contact the IRT Tech Desk.

-Release 9.1 SP8 Supported Browsers & Operating Systems
+April 2014 Release: Supported Browsers & Operating Systems

 Blackboard™ Learn is tested with a variety of technologies.